Why are the leftists on the rise again?

 Then followed the Division of labor: Farmers, fishermen, craftsmen, healers, shepherds, hunters, priests, shamans, etc.

-This “new” agrarian society inevitably diversified: Their respective property was distributed in increasingly complex ways over the long term.
-Also, people are not all very similar or the same for a long time - if they ever were.
+This "new" agrarian society inevitably fanned out: Their respective property was distributed in increasingly complex ways over the long term.
+People are also no longer all very similar or the same - if they ever were.
 They have different skills (professions), there are unselfish and selfish, successful and unsuccessful, happy and unhappy, healthy and sick.
-With increasing inequality of people, their needs also diverge and an understanding consideration of the different desires and needs is required.
+As people become increasingly unequal, their needs also diverge and their different wishes and needs must be taken into account with understanding.
 Forced equalization breaks up or destroys a differentiated society.
+(Cf. "The Violent Man - Victim of his Development?")

 In societies that were not very highly developed, the socially disadvantaged were usually picked up by their clan; but the first questions about the now much-cited "justice gap" emerged.

-Explanations for this were initially provided by the religions, which more or less succeeded in regulating coexistence through religious commandments and, up until modern times, to calm the majority of people with promises and threats from the hereafter to such an extent that traditional, monarchist, dictatorial forms of rule continue to exist 18th century and beyond to this day.
+Religions initially provided explanations for this, more or less succeeding in ordering coexistence through religious commandments and, until modern times, reassuring the majority of people with promises of the afterlife and threats to such an extent that traditional, monarchist, dictatorial forms of rule were able to survive into the 18th century and beyond to the present day.

 Enlightenment philosophy challenged much of this; but their "categorical imperative"[3] could not establish itself as an ethical basis and could not replace the religious teachings that were losing influence.